Excel PV Formula (Table of Contents)

 Excel PV Formula – Example #1

-We have data where a person wants to borrow a loan for an item which he wants to buy.
-A bank is offering the loan with the interest rate of 8% yearly.
-And that person can pay the loan till 10 years with a fixed monthly payment of near about Rs.
+We have data where a person wants to borrow a loan for an item that he wants to buy.
+A bank is offering the loan with an interest rate of 8% yearly.
+And that person can pay the loan for 10 years with a fixed monthly payment of near about Rs.
 1000/-

 If we summarize the above data, then we will have;

 As we have discussed the argument above, we can keep a rate of interest as it is, or we can divide it within the formula or else we can first scrub the argument separately and then use it in the formula.
 For better understanding, let’s scrub the data separately first.
 For that, we need a rate of interest applicable for per month which will be our Rate and a total number of payment which will be made in the whole tenure of loan which will be our Nper.

 Now, as per Input data which we have seen above, our Rate is calculated by using the formula =B2/B4

 Nper is calculated by using formula =B3*B4

 Now we can directly use these parameters in our PV Formula.
 First, go to the cell where we need the output.
 Then go to the Insert function option located beside the formula bar as shown below.

 Once we do that, we will get the Insert function box.
 Now from there, under the Financial category from Or select a category option search PV function from the list.
 Or else, we can keep the Or select a category as ALL and look for the required function as shown below.
 And click on Ok.